 The Microsoft Defender ATP Community Center is a place where community members can learn, collaborate, and share experiences about the product.

 You can now block untrusted processes from writing to disk sectors using Controlled Folder Access.

 Microsoft Defender ATP provides a centralized security operations experience for Windows as well as non-Windows platforms.
 You'll be able to see alerts from various supported operating systems (OS) in Microsoft Defender Security Center and better protect your organization's network.

 Using role-based access control (RBAC), you can create roles and groups within your security operations team to grant appropriate access to the portal.

-Windows Defender Antivirus now shares detection status between M365 services and interoperates with Microsoft Defender ATP.
-For more information, see Use next-gen technologies in Windows Defender Antivirus through cloud-delivered protection.
+Microsoft Defender Antivirus now shares detection status between M365 services and interoperates with Microsoft Defender ATP.
+For more information, see Use next-gen technologies in Microsoft Defender Antivirus through cloud-delivered protection.

 Block at first sight can now block non-portable executable files (such as JS, VBS, or macros) as well as executable files.
 For more information, see Enable block at first sight.